OpenMOSS/MOSS-Audio-Tokenizer/README.md

-This repository is the official implementation of Moss Audio Tokenizer.
+This repository is the official implementation of MOSS-Audio-Tokenizer.

 <br>
 <p align="center">
     <img src="images/arch.png" width="95%"> <br>
-    Architecture of Moss Audio Tokenizer
+    Architecture of MOSS-Audio-Tokenizer
 </p>
 <br>